Shivansh212/Banking/README.md

 **Features**

-Preprocessing of demographic and behavioral data
+.Preprocessing of demographic and behavioral data

-Building and training a Decision Tree Classifier
+.Building and training a Decision Tree Classifier

-Evaluating model performance using accuracy, precision, recall, and confusion matrix
+.Evaluating model performance using accuracy, precision, recall, and confusion matrix

 **The dataset consists of various customer attributes such as:**

-Age
+.Age

-Job
+.Job

-Education
+.Education

-Marital
+.Marital

-Housing
+.Housing

-Other relevant behavioral features
+.Other relevant behavioral features